-No official or employee shall use, or attempt to use, either directly or indirectly, his or her Town position to secure any preferential right, benefit, advantage or privilege for himself or herself or others.
+No official or employee shall use, or attempt to use, either directly or indirectly, their his or her Town position to secure any preferential right, benefit, advantage, or privilege for themselves himself or herself or others.

-Should an official or employee be requested or ordered to perform an illegal act or an act that conflicts with these standards that individual should be guided by standards of ethics rather than by standards of expediency, and should refuse to comply with such a request or order.
+Should an official or employee be requested or ordered to perform an illegal act or an act that conflicts with these Setandards of Conduct, that individual should be guided by standards of ethics rather than by standards of expediency, and should shall refuse to comply with such a request or order.-A person acting in accordance with this section shall be protected from retaliation on the basis of their refusal.

 This principle is not to be construed as encouraging arbitrary or capricious nonconformity with job assignments, but to insure that all officials and employees recognize that the responsibility for ethical conduct ultimately rests with each individual.